bryankeating10/School-Programs/README.md

    * Calculates the intensity of a blackbody emission and plots the results
  * Differential Equation Practice
    * Plotting the motion of dynamic systems to visualize differential equation solutions I find in my homework
+ * Forced Convection Lab
+   * Using pandas data frames to manipulate spreadsheets of temperature measurements to calculate experimental heat transfer coefficient